Dateline: Tbilisi, Georgia

 Second passports.
 They sound like the stuff of fiction novels where international spies like Jason Bourne and James Bond carry around half a dozen personal passports next to stashes of cash.

-But these days, second passports have leapt out of the pages of fictional spy stories and are increasingly showing up in the pockets of successful businessman, investors, and otherwise regular, but globally-minded folk.
+But these days, second passports have leaped out of the pages of fictional spy stories and are increasingly showing up in the pockets of successful businessman, investors, and otherwise regular, but globally-minded folk.

 At the beginning of this decade, I was just beginning my journey toward becoming one of these people.
 I had been traveling on and off for several years and had just made the leap to full-time international travel.
 One of the first things on my mind was discovering how I could get a second passport of my own.